laalaguer/video-duplicate-finder/README.md

 <img src="./logo.png" width="192">

 **Video Duplicate Finder** is an open source tool developed in Python 3, designed to identify duplicated video files by analyzing visual similarity.
-Unlike conventional duplicate detection methods that rely on file hashes or metadata, this software employs image-based comparison algorithms to detect duplicates even when framerate, resolution parameters differ.
+Unlike conventional duplicate detection methods that rely on file hashes or metadata, this software employs image-based comparison algorithms to detect duplicates even when the framerate, resolution parameters differ.
 Leveraging Python’s platform-independent architecture, the software is fully compatible with Windows, Linux, and macOS.

 # GUI